Uses for Restoration

-Manmade structures are gaining more interest and application in coral reef restoration.
+Manmade substrate structures are gaining more interest and application in coral reef restoration.
 Some of the potential positive impacts of artificial structures for coral reefs include:

 - Stabilize damaged reefs: Structures can stabilize coral reef framework in areas where coral reefs have been damaged or flattened by disturbances (blast fishing, mining, ship groundings).
-Under natural circumstances, coral reefs can take decades to grow back or may never naturally recover; thus, creating structures to replicate the foundational structure of a reef can help speed up this recovery process.
+Under natural circumstances, coral reefs can take decades to grow back or may never naturally recover; thus, creating substrate to replicate the foundational structure of a reef can help speed up this recovery process.

 - Increase public awareness: Like coral nurseries and gardening methods, artificial structures (especially those with corals planted with them in a mixed approach) can lead to public understanding and education about the state of local coral reef habitats and current conservation practices.